Manager-Managed vs. Member-Managed LLC: What Should You Choose?

 A member-managed LLC is the automatic designation in most states and is the more common of the two designations.
 If you’re a single-member LLC (meaning you’re the only owner), then a member-managed LLC will make the most sense for your business.

 A member-managed LLC means that all members (also known as “owners”) take part in the management and day-to-day operations of the business.
-Each owner/member has an equal say and vote in all business decisions.
+Each owner/member has an equal say and votes in all business decisions.
 Each owner has the power to sign agreements, make purchases and take out loans for the business.

-The ownership structure for multi-member LLCs can vary depending upon your operating agreement.
+The ownership structure for multi-member LLCs can vary depending on your operating agreement.
 You can choose to be a member-managed LLC but give some owners more or less voting rights, dependent upon the percentage of the company they own.

 Manager-Managed LLC